digital environment that displays a real airplane and its replica or virtual twin where tests can be performed before applying them in reality

 Data visualization

-Definition of the Digital Twin
+Definition of a Digital Twin

 Digital Twin vs. Metaverse: Are They the Same?